magento/magento2-page-builder/docs/how-to/how-to-use-attributes-for-styling.md

 The values for these attributes are set by the user from the form field that corresponds to the attribute.
 Using <attribute> configurations in this way makes it easy to target your content type's elements from your `_default.less` files.

-## Step 4: Add Knockout bindings to templates
+## Step 4: Add Knockout bindings

+In our example module, we are using the Heading's native `master.html` and `preview.html` templates, which already have all the Knockout bindings we need to render our new `<attribute>` and `<style>` configurations.
+Nonetheless, we will describe how these bindings map to our configuration options to render them to the DOM.

-In order for our attribute selectors to be rendered in the DOM as described in step 2, we must add Knockout bindings within our HTML templates.
-The bindings for `<attribute>`, `<style>`, and `<css>` nodes look like this:
+In order for our configuration options to be rendered in the DOM as described in step 2, we must add or ensure that Knockout bindings for our three configuration styling options are within our HTML templates.
+The three Knockout bindings for the `<attribute>`, `<style>`, and `<css>` configuration nodes are `attr`, `ko-style`, and `css`, respectively:

 ```html
 <h2 attr="data.main.attributes" ko-style="data.main.style" css="data.main.css"...></h2>